emagiz/emdocs/mds/microlearning/crashcourse-platform-design-storing-metadata.md

 ## 7. Silent demonstration video

-This video demonstrates a working solution and how you can validate whether the refresh has actually worked in AWS Redshift.
+This video demonstrates a working solution and how you can validate whether you have successfully completed the assignment.

 <iframe width="1280" height="720" src="../../vid/microlearning/crashcourse-platform-design-storing-metadata.mp4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>